rodrigoelp/reactnative-typescript/index.md

 One of the awesome things of learning from an online community is, you get to interact with other developers and get ideas from other people.

-This exercise is a reimplementation done by [Spencer Carli on his flat list demo](https://github.com/spencercarli/react-native-flatlist-demo)... but in typescript :P
+This exercise is a reimplementation done by [Spencer Carli on his flat list demo](https://github.com/spencercarli/react-native-flatlist-demo)... but in typescript 😝